Grab your fave snacks and crank up the tunes — it’s time for a weekend road trip from Columbus!

 Cleveland is an industrious city that has long attracted tourists.
 Ohio’s second-largest city is home to the world-famous Rock and Roll Museum and a stretch of shore along Lake Erie.
 Start your weekend trip with a bagel from The Cleveland Bagel Company before venturing to top Cleveland sights like the West Side Market and the Museum of Art.

 For a taste of local theater, catch a show at Playhouse Square, a performance art center that rivals that of NYC.
 When you’ve had your fill of the concrete jungle, trade the city streets for fresh air at Edgewater Park.
 The park is home to beaches and miles of walking paths.
 In the evening, dine on local faves like pierogies and corned beef sandwiches.
+There’s also a surprising number of free things to do in Cleveland as well.

 - Distance: 142 miles